kkauder/eic.github.io/_about/howto.md

 {% include images/image.md name='news_banner' width='400' %}

+If you are adding a software-related diagram, it should go into the "software" folder and the *gallery.yml* should reference it accordingly.
-This will help to ensure consistency of image links throughout the site and remove the need to include cumbersome HTML in the page code.
+This helps to ensure consistency of image links throughout the site and remove the need to include cumbersome HTML in the page code.
 It also makes it possible to move the content across folders if necessary and only make changes to the path in one place.
-Additionally, a macro generating a gallery of images based on selection criteria is under development.

 ##### Documents
 Similar to the logic presented above, it is preferable to create references to documents (both internal to the site